 The ENGAGE-TB Approach: Integrating community-based TB activities into the work of NGOs and other CSOs

-Tuberculosis (TB) affected an estimated 8.6 million people and caused 1.3 million deaths globally in 2012, including 0.4 million women and at least 74 000 children.
+Tuberculosis (TB) affected an estimated 9 million people and caused 1.5 million deaths globally in 2013, including 0.5 million women and 80 000 children.
 One third of people estimated to have TB are either not reached for diagnosis and treatment by the current health systems or are not being reported.
 Even in patients who are identified, TB is often diagnosed and treated late.
 In order to reach the unreached and to find TB patients early in the course of their illness, a wider range of stakeholders already involved in community-based activities needs to be engaged.

 News, Announcements and Events

 4 000+newly identified TB patients in 2013- 2014Resources

 “Everyone with TB should have access to the innovative tools and services they need for rapid diagnosis, treatment and care.
 This is a matter of social justice, fundamental to our goal of universal health coverage.
 Given the prevalence of drug-resistant tuberculosis, ensuring highquality and complete care will also benefit global health security.
 I call for intensified global solidarity and action to ensure the success of this transformative End TB Strategy.”

 Dr Margaret Chan, WHO Director-General